 ISO 27001 is an international standard that outlines a framework for an Information Security Management System (ISMS).
-The standard provides a systematic approach to implementing information security controls to manage the applicable risks to an organization.
+The standard provides a systematic approach to implementing information security controls to manage the applicable risks to an organisation.
 It provides guidance on the implementation of security controls and best practices for protecting information assets, including people, processes, and technology.

-ISO 27001 certification is the process of demonstrating to an external auditor from a certifying body, that the organization's ISMS meets the requirements outlined in the standard.
+ISO 27001 certification is the process of demonstrating to an external auditor from a certifying body, that the organisation's ISMS meets the requirements outlined in the standard.
 Achieving certification requires the completion of an external audit, and ongoing surveillance audits to demonstrate ongoing compliance with the standard.
-Organizations that are certified can use the standard as a benchmark for their information security management, and it can also be used to demonstrate the company's commitment to information security to clients, stakeholders and regulatory bodies.
+Organisations that are certified can use the standard as a benchmark for their information security management, and it can also be used to demonstrate the company's commitment to information security to clients, stakeholders and regulatory bodies.

 What are the changes to ISO 27001:

 ISO 27001 was first published in 2005 and then revised on September 25, 2013, as ISO/IEC 27001:2013.
 The most recent revision was published on October 25, 2022, as ISO/IEC 27001:2022 "Information security, cybersecurity and privacy protection — Information security management systems".

 It is important to understand the differences between ISO 27001 and ISO 27002.
 ISO 27001 is the main standard against which organisations are certified, whereas ISO 27002 provides guidance on implementing Annex A security controls.